-“Did he die game?” is one of the questions asked by bad men among themselves.
+“Did he die game?” is one of the questions asked by evil men among themselves.
 “Did he die with his boots on?” is another.
 The last was the test of actual or, as it were, of professional badness.
 One who admitted himself bad was willing to die with his boots on.
-Honest men were not, and more than one early Western man fatally shot had his friends take off his boots before he died so that he might not go with the stain of desperadoism attached to his name.
+Honest men were not, and more than one early Western man fatally shot had his friends remove his boots before he died so that he might not go with the stain of desperadoism attached to his name.

-Tradition, however, has preserved the exact utterances of many bad men.
+Tradition, however, has preserved the exact utterances of many evil men.
 The report is preserved, in a general way, of many of the rustlers hung by the cattlemen in the “regulator” movement in Montana, Wyoming, and Nebraska in the late 1870s.
 “Give me a chew of tobacco, folks,” said one.
 “Meet you in hell, fellows,” remarked others of these rustlers when the last moment arrived.

 George Shears was one of the gamest of the lot.
-He seemed indifferent about it all after his capture, and, when he was told that he was to be hanged, he remarked that he ought to be glad it was no worse.
+He seemed indifferent about it all after his capture, and when he was told that he was to be hanged, he remarked that he ought to be glad it was no worse.
 He was executed in the barn at a ranch ‘where he was caught, and, conveniences being few, a ladder was used instead of a box or other drop.
-He was told to ascend the latter, and did 80 without the least hesitation or evidence of concern.
+He was told to ascend the latter and did 80 without the least hesitation or evidence of concern.
 “Gentlemen,” said he, “I am not used to this business, never having been hung before.
 Shall I jump off or slide off?”
 They told him to “jump, of course,” and he took this advice.
 “All right.
 Goodbye!” he said and sprang off with unconcern.

 One of the most singular phenomena of these executions was that of Bill Hunter, who, while hanging by the neck, went through all the motions of drawing and firing his six-shooter six times.
-Whether the action was conscious or unconscious it is impossible to tell.
+Whether the action was conscious or unconscious, it is impossible to tell.

 Go To Next Chapter – Joseph A. Slade

 Excerpted from the book The Story of the Outlaw; A Study of the Western Desperado, by Emerson Hough; Outing Publishing Company, New York, 1907.
-This story is not verbatim as it has been edited for clerical errors and updated for the modern reader.
-Emerson Hough (1857–1923).was an author and journalist who wrote factional accounts and historical novels of life in the American West.
+This story is not verbatim, as it has been edited for clerical errors and updated for the modern reader.
+Emerson Hough (1857–1923) was an author and journalist who wrote factional accounts and historical novels of life in the American West.
 His works helped establish the Western as a popular genre in literature and motion pictures.
 For years, Hough wrote the feature “Out-of-Doors” for the Saturday Evening Post and contributed to other major magazines.